lshpaner/kfre/min_readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/lshpaner/kfre/tree/main?tab=License-1-ov-file)
 [![Zenodo](https://zenodo.org/badge/DOI/10.5281/zenodo.11100222.svg)](https://doi.org/10.5281/zenodo.11100222)

-`kfre` is a Python library designed to estimate the risk of chronic kidney disease (CKD) progression using the Kidney Failure Risk Equation (KFRE) developed by Tangri et al. It provides risk assessments over two distinct timelines: 2 years and 5 years.
-The library is tailored for healthcare professionals and researchers, enabling precise CKD risk predictions based on patient data.
+`kfre` is a Python library designed to estimate the risk of kidney failure in patients with chronic kidney disease (CKD) using the Kidney Failure Risk Equation (KFRE) developed by Tangri et al. It provides risk assessments over two distinct timelines: 2 years and 5 years.
+The library is tailored for healthcare professionals and researchers, enabling kidney failure risk predictions based on patient data.
 It supports predictions for both males and females and includes adjustments for individuals from North American and non-North American regions.

 ## Prerequisites
 Before you install `kfre`, ensure you have the following: